 • Decimals should be used only to 1 degree more than the unit of measurement.
 For whole numbers, decimals need to be rounded to tenths; if precision of measurement is in the tenths, you may use hundredths (eg, with weight measured to the tenth of a pound, means may be expressed as hundredths).
 Please be sure of your precision: while most software will express results greater than the precision, it is not appropriate to use these figures in tables (eg, 34.1 mg niacin).

 The exception to this is percentages concerning people.
 For fewer than 100 people, please round to the nearest whole percentage, eg, 95% of participants (n = 80), rather than 95.3% of participants (n = 80).

-The past tense of verbs is used to discuss methods and results, with the exception of Research Methods, where the present tense should be used.
-Present tense is used to refer to existing literature or general truths and to state conclusions.
+The past tense of verbs is used to discuss methods and results, as well as existing literature, with the exception of Research Methods, where the future tense should be used.
+Present tense is only used to refer to general truths and to state conclusions.
 Active voice is preferred.
 Jargon and sexist language should be avoided.
-For preferred usage of terms related to race and ethnicity, see the American Medical Association Manual of Style, 10th edition.
-Authors have access to reviewer guidelines for both quantitative and qualitative research.

 All structured and unstructured abstracts are accompanied by a list of 3 to 5 key words for indexing.
 Key words are selected from the listing of Medical Subject Headings (MeSH) outlined by MEDLINE (http://www.nlm.nih.gov/mesh/MBrowser.html) that are used for indexing in PubMed.
 To maximize the likelihood that your paper will be identified appropriately by other researchers, educators, and administrators, it is important to choose MeSH key words whenever possible.
 Choosing non-MeSH terms will make it more difficult for your article to be appropriately cited.